lel99999/dev_EmacsRH7/README.md

 # dev_EmacsRH7
-Updated Emacs for RHEL 7.x
+Many changes have been implemented for Emacs, specifically these updates are for RHEL 7.x